No new enrolments are being accepted for this programme for 2024.

 - have been admitted to the degrees of Bachelor of Medicine and Bachelor of Surgery of a university in New Zealand or hold an equivalent medical qualification approved by the Pro-Vice-Chancellor (Health Sciences), and

-- have commenced and completed formal vocational training for general practice.
+- have commenced or completed formal vocational training for general practice.

 Structure of the Programme